Douglas D-558-1 Skystreak

-The Douglas Skystreak (D-558-1 or D-558-I) was an American single-engine jet research aircraft of the 1940s.
+The Douglas Skystreak (D-558-1 or D-558-I) is an American single-engine jet research aircraft of the 1940s.
 It was designed in 1945 by the Douglas Aircraft Company for the U.S. Navy Bureau of Aeronautics, in conjunction with the National Advisory Committee for Aeronautics (NACA).
-The Skystreaks were turbojet-powered aircraft that took off from the ground under their own power and had unswept flying surfaces.
+The Skystreak was a turbojet-powered aircraft that took off from the ground under its own power and had unswept flying surfaces.

 Development

 The D558 program was conceived as a joint NACA/U.S. Navy research program for transonic and supersonic flight.
 As originally envisioned, there would be three phases to the D558 program: a jet-powered airplane, a mixed rocket/jet-powered configuration, and a design and mockup of a combat aircraft.
 A contract for design and construction of six D558-1 aircraft for the first phase was issued on 22 June 1945.
 The original plan had been for six aircraft with a mixture of nose and side air inlets and varying wing airfoil sections.
 That plan was quickly reduced to three aircraft of a single configuration with a nose inlet.
 Plans for the second phase with mixed rocket/jet propulsion were also dropped.
 Instead, a new aircraft, the D558-2, was designed with mixed rocket and jet propulsion for supersonic flight.